Usage#

 idtrackerai --load example.toml --track

-More advanced parameters can be used to extend idtracker.ai’s capabilities.
-These can be loaded from a .toml file by using the same --load argument (see the details of these Advanced parameters below in this page).
+Advanced parameters can also be loaded from a .toml file using the same --load argument (see Advanced parameters below).

-Finally, any additional parameter can be passed in the command line as --PARAMETER VALUE.
+Any parameter can also be passed directly on the command line as --PARAMETER VALUE.

 An example of an advanced idtracker.ai command could be: